Unit conversion table: see Table 15.2-1.

 2. Symptoms of late poisoning occur after a delay of 4 to 12 hours, when toxic metabolites appear, and include anion gap metabolic acidosis, Kussmaul breathing, nausea, vomiting, agitation, confusion, altered mental status that may progress to profound coma, seizures, anisocoria, hypotension, cardiac conduction problems or arrhythmias, oliguria progressing to anuria and acute kidney injury (reversible), and hypocalcemia (sometimes with tetany).
 Cerebral and pulmonary edema may also occur.

-Clinical diagnosis is often based on symptoms, history of antifreeze ingestion, and a combined anion gap metabolic acidosis and an osmolar gap (see Formulas in Alcohols).
-Examination of the urine may reveal oxalate or hippurate crystals.
-The urine may fluoresce under a Wood lamp, as many antifreeze manufacturers add fluorescein to their products.
+Clinical diagnosis is often based on symptoms, history of antifreeze ingestion, and a combined anion gap metabolic acidosis and osmolar gap (formulas: see Alcohols).
+Examination of urine may reveal oxalate or hippurate crystals.
+Urine may fluoresce under a Wood lamp, as many antifreeze manufacturers add fluorescein to their products.

 1. Specific testing of serum ethylene glycol levels >8 mmol/L (about 50 mg/dL) is usually associated with significant toxicity.
 However, lower levels do not exclude intoxication, as ethylene glycol may have already been metabolized.
 Glycolic acid levels may be a better measure of toxicity but are not readily available.
 Glycolic acid levels <10 mmol/L would suggest an alternative etiology in symptomatic patients.
 In the absence of laboratory testing for either ethylene glycol or glycolic acid, significant intoxication with ethylene glycol is unlikely in asymptomatic patients with a normal anion gap and osmolar gap.